sumeet-automation/selenium-java-interview/README.md

 52. Write a Set of 5 numbers in single line.
 53. Write a method that print whether a given is greater than 5 or not.
 You can use only if block. not, else block, or any other loop, or declare a new variable.
 54. Write a program to find the prime numbers from 1 to 100.
 55. Write a program to rotate the matrix by 90 degree in clockwise and anticlockwise.
-56. Given a string, does "xyz" appear in the middle of the string?
-To define middle, we'll say that the number of chars to the left and right of the "xyz" must differ by at most one. xyzMiddle("AAxyzBB") → true xyzMiddle("AxyzBB") → true xyzMiddle("AxyzBBB") → false xyzMiddle("ABBxyzB") → false
-57. Write a program to reverse a string reserving the spaces.
-    Eg. input --> "Hello, My name is Sumeet" output --> "teemuS si eman yM ,olleH"
-58. Given an array, move all the zeroes to the end of the array.
 59. Split the string with spaces and string enclosed within double quotes should be considered as one.
 60. Print the numbers from 1 to 100 excluding all the squares of the numbers upto 100.
 61. Write a program to remove all the duplicate white spaces in a string. i/p ---> I    live   in Bangalore o/p ---> I live in Bangalore (multiple spaces are there between each word [no fix length])
 62. Write a program to multiply all indices of an array except the current one. eg. i/p -->[1,2,3,4] o/p --> [24,12,8,6]
+63. Given an expression string exp, write a program to examine whether the pairs and the orders of “{“, “}”, “(“, “)”, “[“, “]” are correct in the given expression.